Descent of nearby cycle formula for Newton non-degenerate functions

-\skn Case 0b: $\,\si\in{\rm CF}_{\rm sb}^0(f)^{(2)}$ ($m_{\si}=1$).
+\nin \skn Case 0b: $\,\si\in\CFfsb^{0,2}$ ($m_{\si}=1$).

-\skn Case 0b$'$: $\,\si\in{\rm CF}_{\rm db}^0(f)^{(2)}$ ($m_{\si}=2$).
+\nin \skn Case 0b$'$: $\,\si\in\CFfdb^{0,2}0$ ($m_{\si}=2$).

-\skn Case 0c: $\,\si\in{\rm CF}_{\rm nb}^0(f)^{(1)}$ ($m_{\si}=0$).
+\nin \skn Case 0c: $\,\si\in\CFfnb^{0,1}$ ($m_{\si}=0$).

-\skn Case 0d: $\,\si\in{\rm CF}_{\rm sb}^0(f)^{(1)}$ with $m_{\si}=1$.
+\nin \skn Case 0d: $\,\si\in\CFfsb^{0,1}$ with $m_{\si}=1$.

-\skn Case 0d$'$: $\,\si\in{\rm CF}_{\rm sb}^0(f)^{(1)}$ with $m_{\si}=0$.
+\nin \skn Case 0d$'$: $\,\si\in\CFfsb^{0,1}$ with $m_{\si}=0$.

-\skn Case 0d$''$: $\,\si\in{\rm CF}_{\rm db}^0(f)^{(1)}$ ($m_{\si}=0$).
+\nin \skn Case 0d$''$: $\,\si\in\CFfdb^{0,1}$ ($m_{\si}=0$).

-\skn Case 0e: $\,\si\in{\rm CF}^0(f)^{(0)}$ ($m_{\si}=0$).
+\nin \skn Case 0e: $\,\si\in\CFf^{0,0}$ ($m_{\si}=0$).

-\skn Case 1a: $\,\si\in{\rm CF}_{\rm nb}^1(f)^{(2)}$ ($m_{\si}=0$).
+\nin \skn Case 1a: $\,\si\in\CFfnb^{1,2}$ ($m_{\si}=0$).

-\skn Case 1b: $\,\si\in{\rm CF}_b^1(f)^{(2)}$ ($m_{\si}=1$).
+\nin \skn Case 1b: $\,\si\in\CFfb^{1,2}$ ($m_{\si}=1$).

-\skn Case 1c: $\,\si\in{\rm CF}_{\rm nb}^1(f)^{(1)}$ ($m_{\si}=0$).
+\nin \skn Case 1c: $\,\si\in\CFfnb^{1,1}$ ($m_{\si}=0$).

-\skn Case 1d: $\,\si\in{\rm CF}_b^1(f)^{(1)}$ ($m_{\si}=1$).
+\nin \skn Case 1d: $\,\si\in\CFfb^{1,1}$ ($m_{\si}=1$).

-\ms We now get the equality between the partial sum of (3) over the non-empty faces $\si\les\Gf$ and the right-hand side of (2.4.3) with second and last terms deleted.
-The coincidence between $r_{\emptyset}(t)$ and the sum of the second and last terms of the right-hand side of (2.4.3) is reduced to Remark~(2.4)\,(vi) just below. \msn {\bf Remark~2.4}\,(vi).
-For a triangulation of a triangle $\Gamma$, let $a_0,a_1$ be the number of vertices and edges of the triangulation which are not contained in the boundary of $\Gamma$.
+\nin \ms We now get the equality between the partial sum of (3{3}) over the non-empty faces $\si\les\Gf$ and the right-hand side of (2.4.3{2.4.3}) with second and last terms deleted.
+The coincidence between $r_{\emptyset}(t)$ and the sum of the second and last terms of the right-hand side of (2.4.3{2.4.3}) is reduced to Remark\,\,R2.4f{2.4f} just below. \htt{R2.4f}{}\msn {\bf Remark\,\,2.4f.} For a triangulation of a triangle $\Gamma$, let $a_0,a_1$ be the number of vertices and edges of the triangulation which are not contained in the boundary of $\Gamma$.
 Let $b_0$ be the number of vertices lying on {\it smooth\1} points of $\dd\1\Gamma$.
 Then we have

-\sk For instance, if the triangulation is given by
+\nin \sk For instance, if the triangulation is given by